SandroMiguel/cecilia-css/README.md

 Cecilia CSS is the CSS framework that I use in my personal projects.
 While it works, its purpose is to do some experiments while not relying on third-party frameworks, which are constantly changing.

 -   `lowerCamelCase` classes because they are easier to write in React
--   Small file size: 3kB minified + gzip.
+-   Small file size: 3kB (minified and gzipped)
 -   A responsive grid with 5 breakpoints
 -   Built with [flexbox](https://caniuse.com/#feat=flexbox)
 -   There is no JavaScript included